Tailored JSON-LD for e-commerce entities, including merchant trust signals, VAT data, and return policies.

 Think of it less as a switch and more as building a dossier.
 The more consistent and connected your structured data is across your site, the stronger your entity definition becomes over time.

 Organization, OnlineStore, or something else?Google recommends using the most specific subtype that accurately describes your organisation.
 The more precise the type, the more useful the signal.
-Here's a quick reference:

 | Schema Type | Best for |